-The BAT Group's commitment to respect the human rights of its employees, the people with whom it works with and the communities in which it operates is long-standing.
-ITCAN, as a proud member of the BAT Group, recognises that, like all businesses, there is a risk of modern slavery issues arising in either the BAT Group's own operations or those of its extended supply chain.
+The BAT Group's commitment to respect the human rights of its employees, the people with whom it works and the communities in which it operates is long-standing.
+ITCAN, as a member of the BAT Group, recognises that, like all businesses, there is a risk of modern slavery issues arising in either the BAT Group's own operations or those of its extended supply chain.

-ITCAN continues to build upon, and strengthen, its approach to tackling this global issue within the context of the broader Group-wide human rights approach.
+ITCAN continues to build upon, and strengthen, its approach to tackling this issue within the context of the broader Group's management of human rights risks across its supply chains.